justinmgarrigus/layer-simulation/README.md

 * `-yolov5l`

 `layer_index`: The conv operator index in the model to start computation at.
 If not provided, equals 1.
 To skip the first _n_ convolutional operations in a network, set this to _n+1_.

+`data_path`: "data/" by default, but can be set to either a directory containing ".jpg" images or a single ".jpg" image.
+Each of the discovered ".jpg" images will be run through the inference.

 `zero_type`: Before tensors are passed to the convolution function, they can be preprocessed by setting values to zero if their absolute value is less than a threshold.
 This flag determines which tensors to preprocess in this way:
 * `none`: No values in tensors are zeroed.